INDIA IS GLOBAL CONSERVATION MIRACLE.

 LANTANA CAMARA

 The elephants are made from lantana camara, one of the world’s top invasive weeds.
 This fast growing, noxious shrub has a stranglehold on 300,000sq. kilometers of India’s Protected Areas.
 Lantana pushes animals out of their forest homes into urban areas leading to an increase in human-wildlife conflict.
-The use of lantana to create the elephants and other quality products, helps remove the weed from protected areas, leaving wildlife more space to roam.
+The use of lantana to create the elephants helps remove the weed from protected areas, leaving wildlife more space to roam.

-THE COEXISTENCE COLLECTIVE
+THE REAL ELEPHANT COLLECTIVE

 The Kattunayakans